 - Optional: gloves, bells, ribbon, small ornaments, small birds, red pom poms

 Time for a pine cone hunt, you do want to be picky picking your pine cones!
 You do not want them too old, falling apart or broken, you also want different sizes, I like the head to be smaller than the body!
-For the legs and antlers, I cut a branch from one the oak trees (it needed to come down), and cut the ends for the branches for the antlers and the thicker straighter branches for the legs.
+For the legs and antlers, I cut a branch from one of the oak trees (it needed to come down), and cut the ends for the branches for the antlers and the thicker straighter branches for the legs.
 I did let them dry out for about 2 days!
-If you are using branches that have fallen to the ground, check to make use they are still in good shape, not too old!
+If you are using branches that have fallen to the ground, check to make sure they are still in good shape, and not too old!

-For the legs you want them some what straight, and the same size (thickness) for all 4 legs.
+For the legs you want them somewhat straight, and the same size (thickness) for all 4 legs.
 Cut off any small branches off.
 Do not cut them too short, wait and cut them to the size of your deer pine cone, mine were 4” to 4/12″ long!